SBFrancies/Calculator/README.md

 ## Description

-A Console application that the result of inputted mathematical operations.
+A Console application that outputs the result of inputted mathematical operations.

 ## Requirements to run